CALL US! 1-415-851-9190 LetsGo@Lucky-Tuk-Tuk.com

 Fred Hsu (Wikipedia:User:Fredhsu on en.wikipedia), CC BY-SA 3.0 via Wikimedia Commons

-• Route: Starts at Powell and Market Streets, travels over Nob Hill, and then descends to Fisherman’s Wharf, ending near Ghirardelli Square.
+• Route: Starts at Powell and Market Streets, climbs over Nob Hill / downtown high points, then descends toward Fisherman’s Wharf, ending near Ghirardelli Square.

-• Route: Begins at the Powell and Market turntable, following a similar path to the Powell-Hyde line before diverging towards Mason Street and ending in North Beach.
+• Route: Begins at the Powell and Market turntable, follows a similar climb to the Powell-Hyde line, then diverges toward Mason Street, ending in North Beach.

 • Route: Runs east–west from Van Ness Avenue to the Financial District, crossing over Nob Hill.